-Sally, Newbury, Ohio

 Instructions

-- Take half of the Panko, Yellow Dog Sweet Shake, 1/2 of the dried fruit and coarsely chopped.
+• Take half of the Panko, Yellow Dog Sweet Shake, 1/2 of the dried fruit and coarsely chopped.
+You may need to pulse and mix to break up the fruit.
 I add Panko first to prevent the fruit from getting too paste like.
 You want the coating to be finely chopped.
 Add mixture to the almonds.
 Repeat and add to bowl.